Workout Routines For Bad Backs

 Resistance bands are a versatile and portable tool that can be used for back-strengthening exercises.
 Bands of varying resistance levels can target different muscle groups in the back, promoting strength and stability.
 Resistance band exercises, such as rowing or lat pulldowns, can be beneficial for individuals with back pain as they provide resistance without placing excessive stress on the spine.

-See also Workout Routine Glutes
+See also Workout Routines To Build Muscle

 Exercise Modifications